 Thinking of buying the Shark CH950UKT Handvac?
 Read our review of this popular handheld vacuum before you make a decision.

-The Shark Handvac CH950UKT is a cordless handheld vacuum designed with pets in mind.
-It sits at the lower end of the price scale, but still comes with a motorised pet tool and two other accessories.
+The Shark Handvac CH950UKT is a cordless handheld vacuum designed for tackling tougher jobs than most handhelds.
+It sits at the lower end of the price scale, but comes with a motorised pet tool and two other accessories.
 Plus, it’s lightweight at just 1.39kg.

-Can the Handvac really offer effective cleaning for the price?
+Who should consider buying the Handvac?
 And how does it compare to other handheld vacuums?
 Keep reading our Shark Handvac CH950UKT review to find out.

 - Lightweight 1.39kg cordless handheld vacuum